shijistar/enum-plus/README.md

 <sup>**_\[Function]_**</sup> &nbsp; `key(value?: string | number): string | undefined`

-Get the key of an enum item based on the enum value, if the key is not found, return `undefined`.
+Get the key of an enum member based on the enum value, if the key is not found, return `undefined`.

 ```js
 Week.key(1); // Monday (here is key, not label)